 New rules on repairs and replacements

-From October 1st 2915 new rules were introduced to protect you against being fobbed off if a problem develops after 30 days and you opt for a repair or replacement.
-In that case the retailer or trader only has one chance to do a repair properly to to give you a like-for-like replacement and if the repair isn’t up to scratch you can ask for a refund or to keep the goods and get a price reduction.
+If the retailer offers to repair the item, rather than replace it or give you a refund, you have protection against faulty repairs.
+The retailer or trader only has one chance to do a repair properly or to give you a like-for-like replacement.
+If the repair isn’t up to scratch you can ask for a refund or to keep the goods and get a price reduction.

-If you buy something like a kitchen and arrange for it to be installed as part of the contract and it’s not been done properly, you can complain and get the work done properly, or get a partial or full refund.
+If you buy something like a kitchen and arrange for it to be installed as part of the contract you have rights.
+Even if the installation is carried out by a separate company.
+If it’s not been done properly, you can complain and get the work done properly without paying any extra.
+Or you can get a partial or full refund.